 While the most important factor in mattress temperature is the type, there are other things that can change the temperature as well.
 Here are a few features to look for:

 The firmness of your bed can make you feel too warm for sleep.
 As a general rule, the softer the mattress, the warmer it will be.
 This is true across all types of mattresses.
-The reason softer mattresses trap heat is that they contour to the body more.
+The reason why a plush mattress will trap heat more is because they contour to the body more.
 This contouring allows less air to flow around the body, which keeps warm air trapped.
 That’s when you wake up hot and frustrated.

 Have you ever noticed the “moisture wicking” label on exercise clothing?
 This technology keeps you cool while you work out by taking moisture away from your body.
 That same technology can be found in some top layers of mattresses, especially in memory foam beds.